beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

 }
 ```
 `Step` is defined as an enum.
 Each element contains a struct composed by the variables that are required at that step.
-Each step is associated with a method that returns a Column (i.e., a container that distributes its contents vertically).
+Each step is associated with a method that defines the container that is displayed.

 The following objects of the crate has been used: `text`, `text_input`, `radio`, `checkbox`, `image`.

-#to_do

 ## Resilience analysis
 For the resilience analysis only single-bit faults have been considered (stuck-at-0, stuck-at-1, transient-bit-flip).